Islet cell tumors

 Tumors that arise from islet cells of the pancreas can also produce a variety of hormones, though some do not.
 Although islet cells produce many different hormones, most tumors secrete only one specific hormone that leads to specific symptoms.
 Pancreatic islet cell tumors can be benign or malignant (cancerous).

 Islet cell tumors include insulinomas, glucagonomas, and gastrinomas (Zollinger-Ellison syndrome).
-A family history of multiple endocrine neoplasia, type I (MEN I) is a risk factor for the development of islet cell tumors.
+A family history of multiple endocrine neoplasia, type I (MEN I

 Symptoms